 !The emerging role of mass spectrometry in antibody discovery

-Due to the structural complexity and immense sequence diversity of antibodies (Box 1), the development of therapeutic antibodies has always been a very challenging and labour-intense task, especially when compared to small-molecule drug development.
+Due to the structural complexity and immense sequence diversity of antibodies, the development of therapeutic antibodies has always been a very challenging and labour-intense task, especially when compared to small-molecule drug development.
 For example, the discovery of Trastuzumab was achieved by using mice immunized with antigen-expressing cells.
 Following the generation and selection of hybridomas that showed specific activity,\cite{Hudziak1989p185HER2 monoclonal antibody has antiproliferative effects in vitro and sensitizes human breast tumor cells to tumor necrosis factor} the sequence of the selected antibody was determined after cloning and expression.
 A humanized antibody could be produced only thereafter by adapting and modifying the sequence accordingly.\cite{Carter1992Humanization of an anti-p185HER2 antibody for human cancer therapy.} The same approach was used in the development of several other mAbs.\cite{Tsurushita2005Design of humanized antibodies: From anti-Tac to Zenapax|||Khoja2015Pembrolizumab|||Busse2001Omalizumab, anti-IgE recombinant humanized monoclonal antibody, for the treatment of severe allergic asthma|||Presta1993Humanization of an antibody directed against IgE.} Apart from being expensive and laborious, these early strategies required knowledge and availability of purified antigens and animal models that can produce specific antibodies in response to these antigens.\cite{Lu2020Development of therapeutic antibodies for the treatment of diseases}

 More recently, alternative strategies for antibody discovery have been explored starting with the screening of B cells from individuals who successfully overcame an infection.
 In this approach, peripheral blood mononuclear cells (PBMCs) are isolated, immortalized, and screened for antigen reactivity.
 The reactive clones are further expanded and characterized.
 This method has proven effective in finding new neutralizing antibodies that can be used to combat certain infectious diseases, e.g. Ebola\cite{Bornholdt2016Isolation of potent neutralizing antibodies from a survivor of the 2014 Ebola virus outbreak.|||Corti2016Protective monotherapy against lethal Ebola virus infection by a potently neutralizing antibody.} or severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2).\cite{Valgardsdottir2021Identification of Human SARS-CoV-2 Monoclonal Antibodies from Convalescent Patients Using EBV Immortalization} These recent advances show that the discovery of antibodies from human subjects, in addition to animal models, represents a viable method for developing new avenues for therapies.
 However, it may be even more advantageous to discover and characterize mature antibody clones directly from clinical samples at the protein level in their functionally matured and active form.